haolibai/PolarizationPruning/README.md

 See `./imagenet` or `./cifar` for detail guides running on ImageNet ([ILSVRC-12](http://image-net.org/challenges/LSVRC/2012/)) or CIFAR10/100.

-## Checkpoints
+## Checkpoints and logs

-~~We release our checkpoints, training logs and TensorBoard events on [Google Drive](#).
-Hope them help you better understand our work.~~

-We have uploaded our training logs on CMT (see `code.zip/log/`).
+We present logs of sparsity training with polarization regularizer and logs of fine-tuning the pruned model (`./logs`).
 Limited by the upload file size, we can't upload checkpoints and TensorBoard events.
 We will release checkpoints as soon as possible after review.

 ## Note